 If the PAOC finds serious and/or repetitive instances of non-compliance, and the PAOC determines that it is contrary to the interest of the public or the public accounting profession for the public accountant to continue in practice, the PAOC may suspend the public accountant.

-The suspension will not exceed two years.
-While the public accountant remains suspended, he or she shall deemed not to be registered as a public accountant but immediately upon the expiry of his or her period of suspension, his or her rights and privileges as a public accountant shall forthwith be revived, provided that he or she fulfils certain requirements such as Continuing Professional Education.
-Such suspensions are publicly reported.
+While the public accountant remains suspended, he or she shall be deemed not to be registered as a public accountant but immediately upon the expiry of his or her period of suspension, his or her rights and privileges as a public accountant shall forthwith be revived, provided that he or she fulfils all other requirements, such as Continuing Professional Education and has a valid certificate of registration.

 |